Tinkertoys for the D_N series: The Series

-\item We demand that the conjugate pole structure be that of a regular puncture, and we denote the irregular puncture, thus constructed, by the Young diagram of the conjugate regular puncture, with one or more ``{}$*$''{}s appended.

-\end{itemize} Incorporating the constraints simply amounts to ``correcting'' which values of $k$ correspond to exponents of $G$.
+\item From the pole structure $\{p_k\}$, of the irregular puncture, we construct the ``{}conjugate pole structure," $\{p'_k\}$ \begin{itemize} \item $p'_k = p_k = k-1$ if $k$ is an exponent of $G$. \item $p'_k + p_k = 2k-1$ otherwise. \end{itemize} \item We demand that the conjugate pole structure be that of a regular puncture, and we denote the irregular puncture, thus constructed, by the Young diagram of the conjugate regular puncture, with one or more ``{}$*$''{}s appended. \end{itemize} Incorporating the constraints simply amounts to ``correcting'' which values of $k$ correspond to exponents of $G$.

 For example, the $D_4$ puncture, $ $, has as its conjugate puncture the maximal puncture, $ $.
 Its pole structure, $\{1,3,5;4\}$, allows for a quartic, rather than merely a cubic pole for $\tilde{\phi}$.
 Thus, the corresponding symmetry group is a $Spin(7)$ subgroup of $Spin(8)$.
 There are three inequivalent embeddings of $Spin(7)\hookrightarrow Spin(8)$ (depending on which eight-dimensional representation decomposes as the $7+1$).
 Thus, we also have $ $ and $ $, which are exchanged by the usual $\mathbb{Z}_2$ outer automorphism.
 These latter have pole structure $\{1,4,5;4\}$, and impose, respectively, a constraint $c^{(4)}_4\mp 2\tilde{c}_4=0$.
 This constraint is consequence of using $\phi^{(4)},\, \tilde{\phi}$ as our basis of 4-differentials (rather than the linear combination that appears more naturally at a red/blue puncture).